 It allows you to collaborate with your team and other stakeholders, making sure all available information comes together in one place.

-And last but not least, it connects with all the tools you already use, integrating perfectly with your workflow.
+And last but not least, it integrates with all the tools you already use, connecting perfectly with your workflow.

-This glaring gap in the market for a modern strategy platform quickly propelled airfocus to attract over 300 global clients - from small businesses to large corporations including Nike, Shell, Johnson & Johnson, The Washington Post, and The Boston Consulting Group.
+This glaring gap in the market for a modern product platform quickly propelled airfocus to attract over hundreds of global clients - from small businesses to large corporations including CAT, Axel Springer, Shopify, Good Year, Marks and Spencer and The Washington Post.

 You’ve deployed your MVP, and it’s ready to go after testing and getting picked up by a few SaaS-obsessed users trying to stay ahead of the curve, but you are still rather unknown.